B3C: A Minimalist Approach to Offline Multi-Agent Reinforcement Learning: Experiments

-\textbf{Multi-agent Mujoco.} ~~In this environment, we evaluate FACMAC+B3C, which incorporates non-monotonic value factorization with B3C.
-For fully observable cases, we use the performance results of BCQ-MA, CQL-MA, IQL, OMAR, and OMIGA as reported in ~\cite{wang2024offline}, while we generate results for CFCQL and FACMAC+B3C.
-For partially observable cases, we generate all results using their public code.
-As shown in Table \ref{table:results_mujoco}, the proposed method, FACMAC+B3C, outperforms the baselines in most cases.
-Notably, across all datasets for the HalfCheetah environment and several datasets for the Hopper and Ant environments, FACMAC+B3C even outperforms the maximum return of the datasets.
+\textbf{Multi-agent Mujoco.} ~~In this environment, we evaluate FACMAC+B3C, which combines non-monotonic value factorization with B3C.
+For fully observable cases, we use the reported results of OMAR and OMIGA~\cite{wang2024offline}, and generate results for TD3+BC, FACMAC+BC, and TD3+B3C for comparison.
+As shown in Table~\ref{table:results_mujoco}, FACMAC+B3C achieves the best overall performance across environments, often exceeding the dataset’s maximum return, particularly on HalfCheetah and several Hopper and Ant tasks.
+Moreover, unlike the baselines, FACMAC+B3C exhibits no performance collapse across any dataset, indicating stable and consistent learning.

+The consistent improvement of FACMAC+B3C over FACMAC+BC, as well as TD3+B3C over TD3+BC, demonstrates the effectiveness of \texttt{Critic Clipping} in stabilizing value estimation and improving overall policy quality.
+This result highlights that the benefit of B3C is not limited to a specific architecture but generalizes across both factored and non-factored critics.

+Furthermore, FACMAC+BC generally outperforms TD3+BC except for a few fully observable tasks such as Ant-me and HC-e, which aligns with findings from online MARL literature where value factorization improves coordination and representation efficiency.
+These results collectively confirm that integrating value factorization with B3C provides both high and stable performance in complex multi-agent continuous control settings.